tcvieira/IA368-DD-012023/assingments/01/README.md

 >
 > The MSMARCO dataset has become a popular benchmark for evaluating the performance of machine reading comprehension and information retrieval systems, and it has spurred significant research advances in these fields.

-## Leitura
+## Reading

-[Pretrained Transformers for Text Ranking: BERT and Beyond] (https://arxiv.org/abs/2010.06467)
+[Pretrained Transformers for Text Ranking: BERT and Beyond - Chapter 1] (https://arxiv.org/abs/2010.06467)

 [mindmap do artigo](https://mm.tt/map/2632463217?t=Sc3uBhKfwT)